thoomkuzhymatthew/EPL_arb_betting/reflections/thoomkuzhymatthew.md

 ### Areas for Future Growth

 **Machine learning-** The next logical step for this project is to deploy more advance models with more parameters and develop a machine learning model to learn what makes a good and bad strategy.
-**Advanced statistical techniques-** To develop more sophisticated models this will require an understanding of advanced statistics to increase the sophistication of my parameters.
 **Web Scraping-** although other API's could be used, scraping data may be very useful and it might've prevented use from needing to use a **Paid API**